SamHennessy/hlive/README.md

     - Maybe multiple concurrent requets is okay, maybe we just batch renders,
 - Have non-Live pages, only using the templating for static pages
 - What to do about when a page is reloaded, and the forms are prefilled with data?
+    - check input "value" when doing event binding and match the value
 - Add JavaScript test for multi child delete
     - E.g.:
     - d|d|doc|1>1>0>0>1>2||